 Figure 4.
-Largest components of social networks from golden set (left-most) and from disambiguated datasets (center and right-most), with $\lambda = 0.5$ and $\delta = 1.0$ .
+Largest components of social networks from golden-set (left-most) and from disambiguated data-sets (center and right-most).

-7. Conclusion and Future Work
+6. Conclusion and Future Work

-This paper presented a system to perform record linkage over mentions of persons from sparse historical data.
-It deals with different constraints such as data sparsity and limited prior knowledge.
-We plan to apply the system to different datasets and to integrate it into a transcription and annotation interface, in order to use it for live, aided record linkage.
+This paper presented a method to perform record linkage over mentions of persons from sparse historical data.
+The proposed system scales and is able to deal with different constraints such as data sparsity, variable prior knowledge and non-exhaustive golden-set.
+As future work we plan to apply the system to the whole dataset and to integrate it into the transcription and annotation interface, in order to use it for live, aided record linkage.